ewainy/learnReactScrimba/README.md

 # learningReact
-Re-learning React, following the course on Scrimba
+Re-learning React, following the course on Scrimba "Learn React for Free" by Bob Ziroll.
+This course teaches React 17.

 ## Static Pages in React